Good and evil: Abrahamic religions

+For the Abrahamic religions, explaining and finding a religious answer to the dichotomy of Good and Evil is more difficult compared to polytheistic religions.
+Religious scholars argue that "particularly for the Abrahamic religions, providing an explanation for the origin of evil has never been an easy task.
+Several attempts were made to preserve together both monotheism and God’s attributes from types of dualism (e. g.
+Gnosticism, Paulicianism, Catharism) and the idea of God’s reduced number of attributes, due to the tension between the existence of evil and the divine omnipotence and omnibenevolence."

 Baháʼí Faith

 The Baháʼí Faith asserts that evil is non-existent and that it is a concept for the lacking of good, just as cold is the state of no heat, darkness is the state of no light, forgetfulness the lacking of memory, ignorance the lacking of knowledge.
 All of these are states of lacking and have no real existence.

 Thus, evil does not exist, and is relative to man. `Abdu'l-Bahá, son of the founder of the religion, in Some Answered Questions states:

 "Nevertheless, a doubt occurs to the mind—that is, scorpions and serpents are poisonous.
 Are they good or evil, for they are existing beings?
 Yes, a scorpion is evil in relation to man; a serpent is evil in relation to man; but in relation to themselves they are not evil, for their poison is their weapon, and by their sting they defend themselves."

 Thus, evil is more of an intellectual concept than a true reality.
 Since God is good, and upon creating creation he confirmed it by saying it is Good (Genesis 1:31) evil cannot have a true reality.